acrokeMIT/acrokeMIT/content/publication/alkene-directed-nickel-catalyzed-coupling-reactions-of-alkynes/index.md

   - Torsak Luanphaisarnnont
   - Carmela Molinaro
   - Timothy F. Jamison
-publication: "_Journal of the American Chemical Society 126(13), 4130-4131 (DOI:
+publication: "_Journal of the American Chemical Society 126(13), 4130-4131_, DOI:
-  10.1021/ja0491735)_"
+  10.1021/ja0491735"
-abstract: In alkene-directed, nickel-catalyzed coupling reactions of 1,3-enynes with aldehydes and epoxides, the conjugated alkene dramatically enhances reactivity and uniformly directs regioselectivity, independent of the nature of the other alkyne substituent (aryl, alkyl (1°, 2°, 3°)) or the degree of
+summary: "In alkene-directed, nickel-catalyzed coupling reactions of 1,3-enynes with aldehydes and epoxides, the conjugated alkene dramatically enhances reactivity and uniformly directs regioselectivity, independent of the nature of the other alkyne substituent (aryl, alkyl (1°, 2°, 3°)) or the degree of